Asphalt Restoration Technology Systems, Inc.

 slower

-through evaporation of the coal tar rather than the rapid aging of pavement
+through evaporation of the ingredients rather than the rapid aging of pavement

 through oxidation.

-pavement, no matter how old it is, and offer a long-lasting, black coal tar
+preserve a pavement, no matter how old it is, and offer a longer lasting,

 .